Concert “The Anchorite has Gone Back”:

 Budapest, Franz Liszt Music Academy — 2018-07-27

 This is #5 out of six postings relating to this year’s Festival Academy Budapest, running from 2018-07-23 up till 2018-07-29.
 For general information on the Festival Academy see my first posting.
-In this article, I’m writing about the concert on the evening of 2018-07-27 at Solti Hall, in the main building of the Ferenc Liszt Academy of Music.
+In this article, I’m writing about the concert on the evening of 2018-07-27 at Solti Hall on Day 5 of the Budapest Festival Academy, in the main building of the Ferenc Liszt Academy of Music.

 All pictures below are © Rolf Kyburz, all rights reserved.